tanzaki/laravel.blog-guides/getting_started.md

 limitations on file system notifications that mean you should disable the `spring` and `listen` gems which you can do by running `rails new blog --skip-spring --skip-listen`.

-TIP: You can see all of the command line options that the Rails application builder accepts by running `rails new -h`.
+TIP: You can see all of the command line options that the Laravel application builder accepts by running `rails new -h`.

 After you create the blog application, switch to its folder: